Where are you based?

 How long should we book you for?

-9 hours coverage(my full day package) is recommended if you would like coverage from getting-ready until the dancing kicks off, but it totally depends on your wedding – if you are eloping or would just like less of the day covered then I also offer shorter coverage.
+9 hours coverage(my popular package) is recommended if you would like coverage from getting-ready until the dancing kicks off, but it totally depends on your wedding – if you are eloping or would just like less of the day covered then I also offer shorter coverage.

 How much are your photography packages?

-My full-day package(9 hours) is $4000 and includes approximately 700 digital images in an online gallery and on a gorgeously presented USB.
+My most popular package(9 hours) is $3850 and includes digital images in an online gallery and on a gorgeously presented USB.
 See my investment page for more details.